molgenis/molgenis-ops-galaxy/armadillo1/roles/armadillo/README.md

 Requirements
 ------------
-The armadillo-role is based upon a clean CentOS 8.x image.
+The armadillo-role is based upon a clean CentOS 8.x, Ubuntu 20.x or Debian 10.x image.
 It's dependencies are described below.

 Role Variables
 --------------